 Upwork may be the biggest freelance platform around, but for many freelancers, it’s not the best.
 It can be difficult to even get accepted, and once you’re in, the competition is fierce.
 It’s also not always the most professional job site.
 It is loaded with projects that offer far too little money from clients that are less than trustworthy.

 So, while Upwork does serve its purpose in the world of freelancing, it’s not your only option.
 There are plenty of great sites like Upwork out there.
 Many of these platforms offer lower fees, accept a wider variety of professions, and host projects that have been screened for quality.
+Take Fiverr, for example, where you can list any job you want, for whatever price you want – you can make some serious money with Fiverr.

 As a long-term freelancer, I’ve tried them all.
 I know which websites are worth your time, and which ones you’re better off avoiding.
 From my experience, these are the four best Upwork alternatives for freelancers.